connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 ```

-Most of these are pretty straightforward, and you can always [check the rules doc](https://eslint.org/docs/rules/) for more info. **`func-style`**, though, is [worth explaining](https://github.com/airbnb/javascript#functions--declarations).
-This rule will raise an error when you use a function declaration instead of a (named) function expression:
+Most of these are pretty straightforward, and you can always [check the ESLint rules doc](https://eslint.org/docs/rules/) for more info. **`func-style`**, though, is worth explaining.
+This rule will raise an error when you use a function declaration instead of a [named function expression](https://github.com/airbnb/javascript#functions--declarations):

 ```javascript
   // via AirBnB